Damage control in an early land plant

 already been rejected.

-suggests another scenario: The plant made a peripheral seam of modified
+suggest another scenario: The plant made a peripheral seam of modified

 cortex tissue, perhaps as a protection of the tissue below.
 This seam